vseloved/rutils/docs/tutorial.md

 Finally,

-- `named-lambda`/`fn` allows to created named anonymus functions, for what it's worth :) Their main use-case is improved debugging
+- `named-lambda`/`fn` allows to created named anonymous functions, for what it's worth :) Their main use-case is improved debugging
 - `coercef` coerces and re-assigns the variable (there's also a similar `appendf` for lists)

 ### rutils.anaphora

-There's a separate Lisp library called [ANAPHORA](https://common-lisp.net/project/anaphora/) that provides such control-flow constructs that allow to perform simultaneous assignment and logical tests.
+There's a separate Lisp library called [ANAPHORA](https://common-lisp.net/project/anaphora/) that provides such control-flow constructs that allow performing simultaneous assignment and logical tests.
 RUTILS copies the basic and most widely-used ones. `when-it` and `if-it` are among the most used extensions for me.
 Here's an example:

 ```
 (when-it (foo)